List.sort — Sort with Custom Comparator

 The Problem

-Sort a list of strings in three ways: lexicographically, by length, and in descending order.
-Implement a generic sort_with that accepts a custom comparator, mirroring OCaml's List.sort.
+Sort a list of strings in three different ways: lexicographically, by string length (with ties broken alphabetically), and in descending order.
+The core challenge is implementing a generic sort_with function that accepts a custom comparator, directly mirroring the signature and behavior of OCaml's List.sort.
+This example demonstrates how first-class comparison functions enable flexible, reusable sorting without duplicating traversal logic.

 🎯 Learning Outcomes